lukasdoering/Infinite-AI/README.md

 ## Roadmap

 - [x] Speech Recognition
-- [x] Answers based on my own AI Model (Trained with a book library containing around 5000 books), answers can currently only be output in text
+- [x] Answers based on my own AI Model (Trained with a library of books), answers can currently only be output in text
 - [ ] Voice Output
 - [ ] First ealry Alpha Release